 This post was last updated on September 5, 2021.

-A UX portfolio is a must for any designer in the industry.
-It’s your chance to present your work at its best and provide in-depth case studies that expose your creative process and reflect who you are as a designer.
+A UX portfolio is a must for any designer.
+It’s your chance to present your work at its best and provide in-depth case studies that expose your creative process and reflect who you are.